git-bug/git-bug/doc/md/git-bug_label.md

 ## git-bug label

-Display, add or remove labels.
+Display, add or remove labels to/from a bug.

 ### Synopsis

-Display, add or remove labels.
+Display, add or remove labels to/from a bug.

 ```
 git-bug label [<id>] [flags]